dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Battle Potion Recipe.md

 A bubbling tincture with a strong smell that fills a cat with rage, greatly increasing their combat prowess for a short time.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Battle Potion Recipe

 Sorting priority: 42008

-Item uid: Battle Potion Recipe